-Are you considering studying for a teaching degree and want to specialise in STEM subjects?
-Read on to discover why becoming a STEM teacher is both rewarding and beneficial to your career.
+Are you considering studying for a teaching degree and want to specialise in STEM education?
+Read on to discover why teaching a STEM subject is both rewarding and beneficial to your career.

 What are STEM subjects?